zephyrproject-rtos/zephyr/doc/reference/kernel/timing/timers.rst

 Defining a Timer
 ================

-A timer is defined using a variable of type :c:type:`struct k_timer`.
+A timer is defined using a variable of type :c:type:`k_timer`.
 It must then be initialized by calling :cpp:func:`k_timer_init()`.

 The following code defines and initializes a timer.